Multivariate Fidelities: Multivariate classical fidelities

 satisfy $F_r(p_1,p_2,p_3)=0$, but no two distributions have disjoint support.

 The Matusita multivariate fidelity can be written in terms of the classical relative entropy

 as follows:

-where the infimum is over every probability distribution $w$ with support contained in the intersection of the supports of $p_1, \ldots, p_r$ (and if no such distribution exists, then the relative entropy is equal to $+\infty$).
+where the infimum is over every probability distribution~$w$ with support contained in the intersection of the supports of $p_1, \ldots, p_r$.
+If no such distribution exists, then the relative entropy is equal to $+\infty$, and we set $F_r = 0$.
 We review this representation of the Matusita fidelity in the more general quantum case in \Cref{subS:loog_eucledian_F}, where we also provide an operational interpretation of it.
-Since the relative entropy is well known to obey the data-processing inequality, the formulation of the Matusita fidelity in~\eqref{eq:rel-ent-Matusita} makes it easier to see that it obeys the data-processing inequality.
+Since the relative entropy is well known to obey the data-processing inequality, the formulation of the Matusita fidelity in~\eqref{eq:rel-ent-Matusita} makes it easier to see that it obeys the data-processing inequality as well.

 \begin{remark}[Reduction to R\'enyi relative entropy \& Hellinger transform]\ \\ The R\'enyi relative entropy between two probability distributions $p$ and $q$ is defined for $\alpha \in (0,1) \cup (1, \infty)$ as~\cite{renyi1961measures}